 ✓ Wheel Bearings

 Definitely make sure to check the bearings on any bike you’re planning on buying.
 You can grab the wheels and try rocking them sideways on the spindle.
-If they move around, that’s not a good sign and can be an indication that the seller didn’t take very good care of the motorcycle.
+If they move around, that’s not a good sign.
+This can indicate that the seller didn’t take very good care of the motorcycle.

 ✓ Wheels and Tires

 Some of the easiest parts to check are the wheels and tires.
 They should both be in condition and free from dinks or dents.
-Tires with flat areas indicate burnouts and little blobs of rubber or tiny surface ripples on the tires indicate the bike was ridden on the track.
+Tires with flat areas indicate burnouts.
+Little blobs of rubber or tiny surface ripples on the tires indicate the bike was ridden on the track.
 Both mean that the tires are worn from heavy usage.
 If the tires will need to be replaced before you can ride, consider factoring that cost into your offer.

 One of the most important parts of a motorcycle are the brakes.
 Make sure that all the discs are the correct width, not warped and don’t have any scoring.
 Check that the brake fluids are light in color, not brown or murky.
 Brake pads should be intact with plenty of material on left on them.